Feyerabend/vm/README.md

 DROP
 ```

-First duplicate what is already on stack, the two top items `TWODUP` (or `2DUP`), such that if we have "1 2" after would be left with "1 2 1 2".
+First duplicate what is already on stack, the two top items `TWODUP` (or `2DUP`),
+such that if we have "1 2" after would be left with "1 2 1 2".
-Next add the two numbers on the stack "1 2" becomes "3", and the first two still are there such that "1 2 3".
-Then rotation `ROT` would get "2 3 1",
+Next add the two numbers on the stack "1 2" becomes "3", and the first two still
-and we then `DROP` the top, "2 3".
+are there such that "1 2 3".
+Then rotation `ROT` would get "2 3 1", and we then `DROP` the top,
+"2 3".
 That is, the numbers that remain will be added next time.
 And so on.

-There are added some extra jump instructions, also comparations and a storage facility to accomodate for iterations (vs. vm1).
+There are added some extra jump instructions to the vm, also comparations and a storage facility to
-Moreover there is also framework for call/return for which I will return later.
-The "activation records" usually associated with call/return
+accomodate for iterations (vs. vm1).
+Moreover there is also a framework for call/return.
-and stack machines are stored on the stack.
-For local storage (variables) not to interfer with the global ones,
+The "activation records", usually associated with call/return and stack machines, are stored on the stack.
-some new instructions have been added.
+These are alternatives to the heap solution for memory allocation.
+The most obvious problem with activation
+records (vs. heap) are that memory allocations have to be known at compile time.
+There are also both global
+variables and local variables.